 Note: This dialog is also used when adding a URL target to the Batch Wizard.

 Agent - The 'Agent' sets the 'User-Agent' header that is used to tell the web server what user agent or web browser (and possibly other information like operating system) is requesting the document.
 It can be used to "trick" the server into thinking a certain agent and OS is being used.
-Some web servers may return different pages depending on the agent.
+Although the practice is highly discouraged, some web servers may return different pages depending on the agent.
 If this is the case, then specify what agent to use depending on what is being tested.
-If the web server doesn't care which agent is used (this is common), then specifying a particular agent should not matter.
+If the web server doesn't care which agent is used (this is common and recommended), then specifying a particular agent should not matter.

 Helpful external link: Understanding User-Agent Strings

 •Firefox 3.0.1 on Vista 64-bit: Mozilla/5.0 (Windows; U; Windows NT 6.0; en-US; rv:188.8.131.52) Gecko/2008070208 Firefox/3.0.1

 •Firefox 10.0.2 on Windows 8 64-bit: Mozilla/5.0 (Windows NT 6.2; WOW64; rv:10.0.2) Gecko/20100101 Firefox/10.0.2

 •Google Chrome 17.0 on Window 7 64-bit: Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/535.11 (KHTML, like Gecko) Chrome/17.0.963.78 Safari/535.11